loleg/swihack.github.io/_posts/2020-02-21-Hackathon.md

 frontpage: true
 ---

-<font size="150%">On Feb.
-21 and 22, Switzerland's first Multilingual Media Hackathon will take place in Bern at the newsroom of SWI swissinfo.ch, the international service of the Swiss public broadcaster SRG-SSR.</font>
+On Feb.
+21 and 22, Switzerland's first Multilingual Media Hackathon will take place in Bern at the newsroom of SWI swissinfo.ch, the international service of the Swiss public broadcaster SRG-SSR.

----

 ## About the organisers